Human-Connection/Human-Connection/README.md

 Just set `MOCK=true` inside `.env` or pass it on application start.

-## Seeding and Unseeding The Database
+## Seeding and Cleaning The Database

 Optionally you can seed the GraphQL service by executing mutations that will write sample data to the database: